Crop Classification and Monitoring

 Wet soils in fields of flowering canola

 Canola is an oilseed crop from which vegetable oil as well as high protein animal feed can be produced (Canola Council of Canada, 2017).
-Global production of canola has grown rapidly over the last 40 years, and canola is now the second largest oil crop (United States Department of Agriculture, 2017).
+Global production of canola has increased rapidly over the last 40 years, and canola is now the second largest oil crop (United States Department of Agriculture, 2017).

 Prolonged wet soil conditions, when present during critical crop development stages, can significantly elevate the risk of some crop diseases.
 Wet soils in fields of flowering canola are a concern with respect to the development of sclerotinia, a pathogen that feeds on the petals of the canola flower.
 This fungus can potentially cut crop yield by 50 per cent.
 In 2010, excessively wet conditions led to widespread infection of sclerotinia in canola crops, costing western Canadian growers C$600 million (Pioneer.
 2012).